-Did you get cold and you feet are soaking wet while waiting for transportation or taxi, or maybe on the opposite, did you sunburn on the beach?
-Do you have stress after a conversation with your boss or did you just recover from the bad flu?
-At first glance, there is nothing in common among the described situations.
-However, it is possible that in all these situations very soon you will feel inflammation and high fever, you will notice redness and itchy areas on your lips and nose, even on your eyes.
-At the beginning of the disease, overall weakness is also possible together with high body temperature.
-It will develop into appearance of cold painful sores filled with transparent liquid inside in the affected area.
-It is awful herpes, widely known as “cold” or “fever”.
+Have you ever gotten cold with soaking feet while waiting for transportation, or conversely, have you gotten sunburn while on the beach?
+Do you experience stress after a conversation with your boss or have you just recovered from the flu?
+Initially, it may appear there is nothing in common amongst the aforementioned scenarios.
+However, for all of these cases, it is possible that you may soon experience inflammation, high fever, and redness and itchy areas on your lips, nose, and eyes.
+At the onset of this abnormal condition, overall weakness is also possible accompanied by high body temperature.
+There will be rapid development and appearance of painful cold sores filled with transparent liquid inside affected areas.
+This condition is indeed herpes, widely known as “cold” or “fever.”

-Infection with herpes can happen in early childhood and as it travels through lymph and blood, the virus spreads throughout the body and hides in the peripheral nerve nodes.
-It is quite strong because it is able to penetrate into the genome of cells of the nervous system.
-That’s why if the initial infection “took place”, it is impossible to get rid of the virus and it stays in the body forever.
-In a dormant stage, it may remain passive for years.
-However, under unfavorable external and internal factors (hypothermia or overheating of the body, infectious diseases, stress, weakened immune system, pregnancy, drug and alcohol use), the virus is activated to begin its destructive work.
+Herpes infection can occur in early childhood.
+As this virus travels through lymph and blood, it spreads throughout the body and hides within peripheral nerve nodes.
+This virus is rather strong because it is able to penetrate into the genome of cells associated with the nervous system.
+This is why if an initial infection has occurred, it is impossible to get rid of the body of this virus thereby staying within the body forever.

-A type I Herpes Virus is airborne and very contagious.
-It is possible to get it by using the same dish, a towel and other household items.
+The type I herpes virus can be transmitted in airborne form and is very contagious.
+It is possible to acquire the herpes virus by using the same dish, towel, and other household items.

 In most cases, repeated incidents of type I herpes pass unnoticed.
-However, if the virus gets into the eye mucosa, in 60% of cases there is a possible complication in the form of blindness
+However, if the virus reaches eye mucosa, in approximately 60% of cases there can be a possible complication in the form of blindness.

-Most antiviral drugs to treat type I herpes contain the same active ingredient: Acyclovir or Zovirax.
-They differ only in the form (ointments, creams, tablets, suppositories, injectable solutions) and the dose of the active ingredient.
+Most antiviral drugs aimed at treating type I herpes contain the same active ingredient, which is Acyclovir or Zovirax.
+These medications differ only in form (i.e., ointments, creams, tablets, suppositories, or injectable solutions) and dose of active ingredient.

-Zovirax is an antiviral medicine and type I herpes is highly sensitivity to it.
-The drug is effective due the fact that in the body it turns into an active substance that suppresses the reproduction of the virus.
-The cells infected with the virus accumulate acyclovir and stop virus replication.
-The medicine works fast and has a low toxicity.
-Taking it does not affect your normal life or hurt your health.
-It is advisable to start treatment as early as possible to prevent painful cold sores from appearing.
+Zovirax is an antiviral medicine and it is highly sensitive to type I herpes.
+This medication is effective due to the fact that within the body it turns into an active substance that suppresses the reproduction of viral cells.
+Infected cells take-up acyclovir, which stops virus replication.
+These medications work fast and demonstrate low toxicity.
+Taking either of these medications does not affect normal life or hurt your health.
+It is highly recommended that treatment with Acyclovir or Zovirax start as early as possible in order to prevent painful cold sores from appearing.